-This program is offered through partnerships between Alberta Conservation Association, Alberta Environment and Parks, Forestry Futures Alliance, Forest Resource Improvement Association of Alberta, the Sustainable Forestry Initiative, West Fraser Mills Ltd and Inside Education.
+This program is offered with support from Alberta Environment and Parks, Forestry Futures Alliance, Forest Resource Improvement Association of Alberta, West Fraser Timber and Repsol.

 Explore the living cycle of the forest by studying plants, how they grow and the role of decomposition.
 Students will consider the forest as a natural resource and discover how people connect with local forests.

 Connect with the forest by examining the natural and human factors that shape the forest landscape.
 Students will identify our forest plants and use real forestry tools to explore a unique forestry career.

 Uncover the interactions in our forest ecosystems by exploring its symbiotic relationships, succession system, and soils along with traditional and modern human uses of our plants and natural resources.

 this new program will utilize our on-site wildlife cameras to consider how species move and interact in the forest with an emphasis on species at risk and natural development.